 |Car insurance company||J.D.
 Power customer satisfaction score||Average annual premium for full coverage|

 State Farm is a big name in the insurance world because of its size and options.
 This insurer’s policy add-ons like rental car insurance are helpful for people on the go.
 For policyholders under 25, State Farm offers a Steer Clear discount program that may reduce monthly premiums for completing a driving course, which can help to offset the often higher cost of insurance for younger drivers.
 The State Farm mobile app allows you to submit claims, get new quotes and view your insurance profile.
 The company also offers a 24/7 customer service helpline.

 What is full coverage car insurance?

-All insurers offering full coverage policies will generally include collision coverage and comprehensive coverage in the policy.
+Full coverage policies will generally include collision coverage and comprehensive coverage in the policy.
 Collision coverage pays for damages to your car during a moving accident, and comprehensive coverage pays for damages to your car during other events, such as theft, vandalism and natural disasters.

-Although full coverage will pay for damage to your car, you will generally need to pay a deductible amount before the coverage kicks in to pay the rest.
+Although full coverage can pay for damage to your car, you will generally need to pay a deductible amount before the coverage kicks in to pay the rest.
 Also, all coverages in a policy still have a coverage limit, which is the maximum amount the policy will cover.
 Many insurers allow you to raise coverage limits for an additional fee.

-Most personal car insurance policies do not cover commercial use, so if you use your car for a delivery business or a ride share service, you may need to purchase additional coverage.
+Most personal car insurance policies do not cover commercial use, so if you use your car for a delivery business or a rideshare service, you may need to purchase additional coverage.

 Is full coverage car insurance worth it?

 When deciding if the extra cost of full coverage car insurance is worth it, it is often helpful to think about what would happen if your car is damaged or totaled.
-Could you pay for repairs or a replacement out-of-pocket?
+Could you pay for repairs or a replacement out of pocket?
 If your car is older and less valuable, some people may decide full coverage is not worth it for their needs.
 However, if you used a car loan to buy your car, full coverage may be required in the contract with the lender.

 Frequently asked questions